UModeler/UModeler.Sphinx.Doc/pushpulltools.rst

 Continuous
  If off, the boundary edges between the existing side polygons and the new side polygons will be left.

+One Step Size
+ The size of one step push/pull.
+This size are set from the grid snap size as default.

+One Step Push
+ Extrudes the selected polygons back by the one step size.

+One Step Pull
+ Extrudes the selected polygons forward by the one step size.

 .. figure:: /images/UModeler_MultiPushPullTool.gif
   :scale: 95 %